Yes you saw that for real, I can and will repair most faults to the pcb contained within the battery of all Aibo models.

 We can replace the cells in all models of battery and when re-celled the batteries will be of a higher capacity than they were when manufactured as the batteries available today have higher energy densities than were available back then.
 However this does not necessarily mean your AIbo will run twice as long with a 4ah cell structure as opposed to a 2ah one.

-When it comes to repairing the pcb's within I reserve the right to reject any repairs that are clearly beyond economic repair because a budding diy enthusiast has fried it big time.
+When it comes to repairing the pcb's within we reserve the right to reject any repairs that are clearly beyond economic repair because a budding diy enthusiast has fried it big time.